-3 civilians killed in firing by Pakistan Army across LoC, International Border
+10 civilians killed in firing by Pakistan Army across LoC

 Pakistan acknowledged that India had carried out the strikes.

-The country’s deputy Prime Minister and Foreign Minister Ishaq Dar said on X that the Indian Air Force “while remaining in Indian air space'“ had targeted sites across the international border in Muridke and Bahawalpur, and across the Line of Control in Kotli, Muzzafarabad and in Pakistan-Occupied Kashmir.
+Ishaq Dar, the country’s deputy prime minister and foreign minister, said on social media that the Indian Air Force “while remaining in Indian air space” had targeted sites across the international border in Muridke and Bahawalpur, and across the Line of Control in Kotli and Muzzafarabad in Pakistan-occupied Kashmir.

 Prime Minister Shehbaz Sharif said that Pakistani forces had “every right to respond forcefully” and that a “forceful response is being given”.